 - Low white blood cell count, low red cell blood count, or low platelet count.

-ACMC’s Cancer Services Department offers chemotherapy to patients under the supervision of a board certified oncologist, and nurses and pharmacists who are certified in and specialize in caring for cancer patients.
+Cleveland Clinic Cancer Care at ACMC offers chemotherapy to patients under the supervision of a board certified oncologist, and nurses and pharmacists who are certified in and specialize in caring for cancer patients.

 Hematology is the study of the blood and diseases of the blood.
-ACMC’s Cancer Services Department also offers hematology diagnoses and treatments for a variety of blood abnormalities.
+Cleveland Clinic Cancer Care at ACMC also offers hematology diagnoses and treatments for a variety of blood abnormalities.
 A variety of treatment options are offered, including B12 shots, iron supplemental infusions, and medication to help with anemia.
-A treatment plan is developed by ACMC’s board certified hematologist, and carried out in conjunction with certified nurses and a certified pharmacist.
+A treatment plan is developed by a board certified hematologist, and carried out in conjunction with certified nurses and a certified pharmacist.

 Physician Referral Required

-A referral from your primary care physician is required prior to scheduling an appointment with ACMC’s Cancer Services.
+A referral from your primary care physician is required prior to scheduling an appointment with Cleveland Clinic Cancer Care at ACMC.

-For more information about Cancer Services at ACMC, phone 440-994-7600, or contact your Primary Care Physician to discuss a referral.
+For more information about Cleveland Clinic Cancer Care at ACMC, phone 440-994-7600, or contact your Primary Care Physician to discuss a referral.